as-dev0/ShoppingWebsite/README.md

 To run this code on your computer:

 1) Make sure you have python installed.
-Run the commands
-"pip install django"
-"pip install djangorestframework"
-"pip install djangorestframework-simplejwt"
+Run the command "pip install django djangorestframework djangorestframework-simplejwt"

 and then go to the 'djangoRest' directory and run the command
 "python manage.py runserver 8888"